PCB FR-4 Materials Are Not All The Same

 Table 2.
 Properties of Several Common PCB Materials Systems

-All materials with woven glass reinforcement except Teflon.
+All materials include woven glass reinforcement except Teflon.

 Specifying the Best Laminate for Your Design